jimhoekstra/django_svelte_template/README.md

 # Quickstart

-Note: before you get started, you need to have Node.js and Python installed on your computer.
+Before you get started, you need to have Node.js and Python installed on your computer.

 ## Start the Svelte frontend

-- Clone or download the repository, or create your own Git repository by using this own as a template.
+- Clone or download the repository, or create your own Git repository by using this one as a template.
 - `cd` into the `svelte_frontend` directory: `cd svelte_frontend/`
 - Install the required NPM packages: `npm install`
 - Run the frontend in development mode: `npm run dev`